radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 Once a persistent cache is configured, properties can be managed from the Main Control Panel > Directory Namespace tab > Cache node.
 Select the configured persistent cache branch and the properties are available on the right.

-### Non-indexed Attributes

-If the Indexed Attributes list is empty, all attributes are indexed by default (except binary ones).
-Also, the following “internal” ones won’t be indexed either: "creatorsName", "createTimestamp", "modifiersName", "modifyTimestamp", "cacheCreatorsName", "cacheCreateTimestamp", "cacheModifiersName", "cacheModifyTimestamp", "uuid", "vdsSyncState", "vdsSyncHist", "ds-sync-generation-id", "ds-sync-state", "ds-sync-hist", "vdsSyncCursor", "entryUUID", "userpassword”.
-Any additional attributes that you do not want indexed should be added to the Non Indexed Attributes list on the Properties tab for the selected persistent cache branch.

-If you change the non-indexed attributes, you must re-build the index.
-You can do this from the Properties tab by clicking **Re-build Index**.
 ### Active

 Check the Active option if you want to Activate this naming context.
 Uncheck the Active option to deactivate the cache.
 If a persistent cache is deactivated, RadiantOne issues queries to the backend(s) when processing client requests.